Truntrun98/Elefant/README.md

 # SQL-Data-cleaning

 ### Introduction
-This is a learning project on cleaning the data from a CSV file on Github.
+This is a learning project about cleaning the data from a CSV file on Github.
 Hope you find this helpful hehe!